How to cook roast lamb

 This easy roast lamb is so simple and easy to make.
 The lamb is on a bed of vegetables and herbs including mint and garlic which create a beautiful roast.
 This is a brilliant one pot roast, is also perfect for a big family meal and Easter Sunday too.
 Enjoy the epic slow roast leg of lamb recipe cooked with mint and garlic.
+Find everything you need to know about how to cook roast lamb.
+Scroll down for the recipe.

 This recipe first appeared in my post for Elys Wimbledon in April